mikros-dev/protoc-gen-mikros-extensions/README.md

 A mikros framework protoc/buf plugin to extend features for services and applications.

+## Features

+The plugin can add the following features for generated source code:

+* New entities for domain, inbound and outbound.
+* Validation for wire input messages.
+* HTTP server routes for HTTP services.
+* Unit test helpers API for creating entities.
+* The possibility of extending the plugin using [addons](docs/addons.md).

 ## Building and installing

 In order to compile and install the plugin locally you'll need to follow the steps: